BACKGROUND IMAGE: iSTOCK/GETTY IMAGES

 This raises the question of how to access the Group Policy Editor.
-The method you will need to use varies depending on the installation type you have performed.
-Currently, Windows Server is in preview release, so things could change by the time it's in general availability.
-But if you have installed the local administrative tools then accessing the Group Policy Editor is done in a way that is somewhat similar to the method used in Windows Server 2012.
+The method you use will vary depending on the type of installation you have performed.
+Currently, Windows Server is in its preview release, so things could change by the time it's in general availability.
+But if you installed the local administrative tools, then accessing the Group Policy Editor is somewhat similar to the method used in Windows Server 2012.

 Currently, even an installation that includes the local administrative tools is somewhat bare bones.
 The interface includes a Command Prompt window and Server Manager, but nothing else.
-There is no desktop, no Start menu (Figure 3).
+There is no desktop and no Start menu (Figure 3).

 Most of the Windows Server 2012 R2 style management tools still exist, but accessing those tools isn't always intuitive.
 The Server Manager, for example, includes a link to the Local Security Policy, but not to domain-based group policies.
 If you want to access the user and computer portion of the local security policy, you will need to switch to the Command Prompt window and navigate to C:\%systemroot%\system32, and then enter the gpedit.msc command to open the Group Policy Editor.
 (Figure 4).

 For deployments that do not include local management tools, you will have to either manage the group policies remotely or use PowerShell.
 If you want to manage Windows Server 2016 Group Policy remotely, then you will need at least one server that has the management tools installed.